Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Location Estimation using Ultrasound Waves

 \subsection{System Model and Parameters}

-This paper considers a localization system consisting of three ultrasound transmitters and four receivers, also known as beacons, whose positions are perfectly known.
-The three transmitters form an equilateral triangle of side length $d$ as shown in \fref{prob_set}.
-The position of the target of interest is known with respect to the transmitters, e.g., it can be placed in the centroid of the triangle.
-Therefore, estimating the $3$D locations of the three transmitters provides an accurate $3$D location and orientation of the target. {We would like to mention that swapping the roles of the transmitters and receivers, i.e. a three-receiver array becomes the target and four transmitters become the beacons, won't require any changes in the proposed algorithm.}
+This paper considers a localization system consisting of three ultrasound transmitters and four receivers, also known as beacons, whose exact positions are known.
+The three transmitters form an {isosceles} triangle of {base} length $d$, as shown in \fref{prob_set}.
+The position of the target of interest is known with respect to the transmitters, e.g., the target can be placed in the centroid of the triangle.
+Therefore, estimating the $3$D locations of the three transmitters accurately provides the $3$D location and orientation of the target. {We would like to mention that swapping the roles of the transmitters and receivers --- i.e., a three-receiver array becomes the target and the four transmitters become the beacons --- doesn't require any changes in the proposed algorithm.}

 Let the $3$D location of the $i$-th transmitter be $\mathbf{x}_i \in \mathbb{R}^3$.
 Likewise, let $\mathbf{b}_j \in \mathbb{R}^3$ denote the position of the $j$-th beacon.
 These positions are grouped in a matrix $\mathbf{A} \in \mathbb{R}^{4 \times 3}$ such that the $j$-th row of the matrix corresponds to the location of the $j$-th beacon, i.e., $\mathbf{a}^T_j = \mathbf{b}^T_j$ where the notation $\mathbf{z}^T$ refers to the transpose of the vector $\mathbf{z}$.